 *** The Official Website for The Town of Scott, NY ***

-Town Historian - Tara Ferro
+Town Historian - Vaccant

 The town of Scott, located in Cortland County, New York, has a rich history dating back to its establishment in 1815.
 It was named after General Winfield Scott, a prominent military figure in the early 19th century.
 Originally settled by pioneers drawn to the area's fertile land and abundant natural resources, Scott developed as an agricultural community, with farming playing a central role in its economy.